freeCodeCamp/guide/src/pages/bootstrap/bootstrap-buttons/index.md

 <button type="button" class="btn btn-link">Link</button>

+`.navbar-btn` ertically aligns a button inside a navbar

 #### Bootstrap Button Sizes:
 This is a list of the CSS classes for different size of the buttons.